mimblewimble/grin/doc/intro.md

 that for any `r.G + v.H` we can build a proof that will show that _v_ is greater than zero and does not overflow.

+It's also important to note that in order to create a valid range proof from the example above, both of the values 113 and 28 used in creating and signing for the excess value must be known.
+The reason for this, as well as a more detailed description of range proofs are further detailed in the [range proof primer](rangeproofs.md).

 <a name="transaction-conclusion"></a>
 ### Putting It All Together